amor71/LiuAlgoTrader/docs/source/Backtesting.rst

    <br />

 This section describes LiuAlgoTrader back-testing capabilities.
-The framrwork comes equiped with two sets of tools: basic browser-based UI (using `streamlit`) and more advanced command-line tool coupled with `jupter notebook(s)` for analysis.
+The framework is equipped with two sets of tools: basic browser-based UI (using `streamlit`) and more advanced command-line tool coupled with `jupter notebook(s)` for analysis.